 CO1: The primary objective of this exercise is to help students understand the process of project development.

 CO2: While working on projects students learn the importance of delivering time-bound quality work.

-CO3: The students also learn to communicate and work in teams.
+CO3: The students also learn to manage projects.

-SEMESTER II COURSE CODE: BVAD-2117 MINOR PROJECT
+SEMESTER II COURSE CODE: BVAD-2118 MINOR PROJECT- II